tangula-t/tanguBot/docs/configuration/tasklist.md

 ```

 ## task
 The `task` string of a tasklist is a single string that represents the task.
 There are some optional things that will be parsed.
+If this string is empty, the task will be considered empty; Upon requesting permission/task, a "regular" task reply will be given, with the exception that it states there is no order.
+Timer, timeout or master-given tasks will not be sent at all.

 - `[#]` will be replaced with a random number up to and including `#`
 *example* `[6]` will be a number between 1 and 6